-- 10. In an October 2017 report, the Financial Stability Board (FSB) highlighted six different definitions of "cybersecurity" offered by FSB members.
-12 Similarly, in 2015 the European Union Agency for Network and Information Security (ENISA) commented on the gaps and overlaps in cyber terminology usage among various stakeholders, noting that because of its "enveloping nature," the term "cybersecurity" needs a "contextual definition" that is relevant for particular organizations.13 - 11.
-As the FSB reported in March 2018, 14 based on its recommendation and in response to a suggestion from the G20 Finance Ministers and Central Bank Governors, an FSB working group expects to finalize a "cyber lexicon" for delivery at the November 2018 Buenos Aires G20 Summit.
-In general, the objective of the FSB in developing the lexicon is "to support the work of the FSB, standard-setting bodies, authorities and private sector participants ... to address cyber security and cyber resilience in the financial sector."
-15
+10. In an October 2017 report, the Financial Stability Board (FSB) highlighted six different definitions of "cybersecurity" offered by FSB members.13 Similarly, in 2015, the European Union Agency for Network and Information Security (ENISA) commented on the gaps and overlaps in cyber terminology usage among various stakeholders, noting that because of its "enveloping nature," the term "cybersecurity" needs a "contextual definition" that is relevant for particular organizations.14

+11. Based on its recommendation and in response to a suggestion from the G20 Finance Ministers and Central Bank Governors, an FSB working group expects to finalize a "cyber lexicon" for delivery at the November 2018 Buenos Aires G20 Summit.15 In general, the objective of the FSB in developing the lexicon is "to support the work of the FSB, standard-setting bodies, authorities and private sector participants,"16 such as supporting work of standard setting bodies "related to cyber security and cyber resilience, including identifying effective practices."17 The IAIS is participating in this FSB project.
+Although the FSB cyber lexicon will not be published in time to serve as a definitive resource for this Application Paper, the IAIS expects that the cyber lexicon will inform future relevant work.